 - Afternoon Pick-Up: 4:00-4:15

 Summer Program Staff will only release children to the adults listed on their registration form.
 If families carpool, please login to your CampDoc account and list all other adults (Grandparent, Nanny, Friend, etc.) or older siblings that are authorized to pick up your child in the Carpool Verification tab.
-You can email the Director of Summer Programs, Nathan Edmunds, to authorize a one-time same day pick up request.
+You can email the Summer Program Director, Nathan Edmunds, to authorize a one-time same day pick up request.